utdata/chj-workbench-lesson/hands-on.md

 ### Group and aggregate

-In Workbench, aggregation is part of the **Group** step.
-(Most data science languages separate [Group and Aggregate](https://vimeo.com/showcase/7320305/video/435910349) into separate steps.
-Workbench does the same, but it's under the hood of the graphical interface.)
+Most data science languages separate [Group and Aggregate](https://vimeo.com/showcase/7320305/video/435910349) into separate terms because you define values in each part separately.
+Workbench does the same, but they are in the same "Step" in the graphical interface.
+The function is called **Group** and the aggregation is called the **Operation** within the step.

 - Start a new step and choose the **Group** function.
 - For **Select column** type in `Performer`.
 (Note the type-assist.
 Once you've typed enough of a column name to select it, you can hit **Return** on your keyboard to select that field.)
 See [Select](https://vimeo.com/showcase/7320305/video/435910324) for a refresher on the concept.